“We are here to help each other through this thing, whatever it is” – Kurt Vonnegut

 Thereafter, especially following Stalin’s last visit in 1950 (he died in 1953), Sochi fell back into a long torpor from which it has only just awoken, for reasons I will come to.

-In the early morning the Sochi pilot boat makes three unsuccessful attempts to get alongside Nautica with sufficient poise to enable the pilot to leap aboard.
+In the early morning the Sochi pilot boat makes three unsuccessful attempts to get alongside Nautica with sufficient poise to enable the pilot to leap on board.
 There’s a bit of a swell running but, objectively, the early morning sea is calm.
-(After a week at sea, I know the difference between calm and incensed when it comes to oceans.)
-Aboard the pilot boat, the main man, by definition a seaman of skill, clings to the bow rail and reacts with exasperation to these ungainly efforts at coming alongside, waving an arm at the skipper (sagely his other grips the handrail).
+(After a week at sea, I know the difference between calm and stay-near-a-toilet.)

 Get me some day to compare current Russian and American culture and governance.
-Be not surprised when I say that, despite the old Bolsheviks, the one is moving forward as fast as the other is regressing.
+Be not surprised when I say that, despite the old Bolsheviks, theirs is moving forward as fast as our ally’s is regressing.

 Monday 4 July.
 The mountains soar 1,500 metres and are so sheer, dark and close they’re difficult to get clear in the head.
 Yalta is a spectacularly pretty place and a centre for vacationers.
 The petite harbour behind the breakwater is just big enough to accommodate Nautica.